 Pretty much all the aquarium controllers available today have this function and you can also have them shut down pumps, send you texts etc to help prevent the chaos getting worse.

-If you cannot afford a controller, you can purchase battery-powered flood detection alarms that sit next to your sump and notify you that you have water where you shouldn’t.
+If you cannot afford a controller, you can purchase a simple flood detection alarm that sits next to your sump and notifies you that you have water where you shouldn’t.

-This one HERE at Amazon.com works great and is only around $13!
+This one HERE at Amazon.com works great by sounding an audible alarm and linking to an app on your smartphone to provide an alert if you are not home to hear it!
+Oh, and it’s cheap!
 Please get one at the very least.
 You will not regret it!

 Electrical safety with aquariums is absolutely paramount, ESPECIALLY with saltwater!